-Prior to joining the Department of Justice in 2015, Ms. Jimenez worked as a state prosecutor for 12 years in the Clark County District Attorney’s Office, in her hometown of Las Vegas, Nevada.
-While there, she tried felony criminal cases of every variety.
-Six of her 12 years with the D.A.’s office were spent in the Gang Crimes Unit, which she eventually headed.
-Throughout her tenure at the D.A.’s office, she litigated post-conviction evidentiary hearings and argued before the Nevada Supreme Court.
-She also served as the Vice President of the Clark County Prosecutor’s Association, a collective bargaining unit.
+Prior to joining the Department of Justice in 2015, Ms. Jimenez worked as a state prosecutor for 12 years with the Clark County District Attorney’s Office, in her hometown of Las Vegas, Nevada.
+While there, she tried over 55 felony criminal cases.
+She spent six years working in the Gang Crimes Unit, which she eventually headed.
+In addition to trial work, Ms. Jimenez also litigated post-conviction evidentiary hearings and argued before the Nevada Supreme Court.

 Ms. Jimenez was a Dean’s Scholarship recipient at Georgetown University Law Center.
 During her years as a law student she volunteered with the Innocence Project, belonged to La Alianza del Derecho (the Hispanic student organization), and externed for the Argentine Supreme Court.